 The Airports Council International (ACI), a nonprofit organization based in Montreal with 591 members operating in 1,861 airports in 177 countries, surveys some 550,000 passengers each year to find out passenger satisfaction levels with their on-the-day experience at those airports participating in the program.

 Some airports like Duluth International Airport have even promised to deliver superior airport customer service via their “Above & Beyond Service Pledge.”
-Now that’s great airport customer service!
+Now that’s excellent airport customer service!

 10 things airports do that show excellent airport customer service

-1. They care about the special needs of people passing through.
+1. They care about the unique needs of people passing through.

-No two travellers is the same.
-Some are experienced road warriors while other are first timers and some even travel with a group of young kids.
-We think superior airport customer service is able to cater to the unique needs of every traveller.
+No two travelers are the same.
+Some are experienced road warriors while other are first-timers and some even travel with a group of young kids.
+We think superior airport customer service can cater to the unique needs of every traveler.

-Airport customer service: London’s Heathrow trains airport staff on how to help travellers suffering with the complexities and anxiety of dementia.
-While Gatwick Airport has become an Autism Friendly airport and their staff has been specially trained to help assist autistic passengers.
+Airport customer service: London’s Heathrow trains airport staff on how to help travelers suffering from the complexities and anxiety of dementia.
+While Gatwick Airport has become an Autism Friendly airport and their team has been specially trained to help assist autistic passengers.